lycano/cryofall-mod-templates/README.md

 ### Quick-Start for local testing

+1) Create dir `mod-templates/repo` and `mod-templates/playground`.
-1) Clone repo somewhere
+2) Clone repo inside `mod-templates/repo` and checkout `mvn-archetype` branch
-2) Run inside cloned repo `mvn -f mod-archetype-template/pom.xml clean install archetype:update-local-catalog` \
+3) Change to dir repo and run `mvn -f mod-archetype-template/pom.xml clean install archetype:update-local-catalog` \
-This will build the archetype and update your local catalog which we will need in the next step
+This will build the archetype and update your local catalog which we will need in the next step.
-3) Go to your Project Folder - preferably your GameRoot of CryoFall Editor - and generate a new mod using previously installed archetype
+4) Go to your Project Folder - preferably your GameRoot of CryoFall Editor - and generate a new mod using previously installed archetype or use previously created playground folder for testing.

 ```
 mvn archetype:generate \
   -DarchetypeCatalog=local \